TIGRLab/SCanD_project/README.md

 - ❌ Failed: 8
 - Total: 8

-> Action: If a ❌ in the IntendedFor column, edit their fieldmap JSON to include the correct BOLD/DWI file paths before running fMRIPREPQSIprep.
+> Action: If a ❌ in the IntendedFor column, edit their fieldmap JSON to include the correct BOLD/DWI file paths before running fMRIPrep and QSIPrep.

 **Log File**: